trego/API/README.md

-# API for integrating services with TREGO.
+# API for integrating services with TREGO

 ## Flight search